krytonx85/k8sntnxautosetup/README.md

 The CSI for Nutanix plugin provisions the storage backend for your PVC.
 Refer [here](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_0:CSI-Volume-Driver-v2_0) for learning more on Nutanix CSI 2.0.

+# Requirement

+1. python3 installed
+2. ssh key pass installed
+3. Highly recommend to install virtual env to install the python3 dependencies
+4. network defined in the required_vars.yaml file should have IPAM enabled or dhcp server

 # Installation Instruction
 1. Create a seperate directory and cd into it.